Alfred North Whitehead: Principia Mathematica

 Principia Mathematica (1910–1913) is Whitehead's most famous mathematical work.
-Written with former student Bertrand Russell, Principia Mathematica is considered one of the twentieth century's most important works in mathematics, and placed 23rd in a list of the top 100 English-language nonfiction books of the twentieth century by Modern Library.
+Written with former student Bertrand Russell, Principia Mathematica is considered one of the twentieth century's most important works in mathematics and placed 23rd in a list of the top 100 English-language nonfiction books of the twentieth century by Modern Library.

 Principia Mathematica's purpose was to describe a set of axioms and inference rules in symbolic logic from which all mathematical truths could in principle be proven.
 Whitehead and Russell were working on such a foundational level of mathematics and logic that it took them until page 86 of Volume II to prove that 1+1=2, a proof humorously accompanied by the comment, "The above proposition is occasionally useful."

 Whitehead and Russell had thought originally that Principia Mathematica would take a year to complete; it ended up taking them ten years.
 When it came time for publication, the three-volume work was so long (more than 2,000 pages) and its audience so narrow (professional mathematicians) that it was initially published at a loss of 600 pounds, 300 of which was paid by Cambridge University Press, 200 by the Royal Society of London, and 50 apiece by Whitehead and Russell themselves.
-Despite the initial loss, today there is likely no major academic library in the world which does not hold a copy of Principia Mathematica.
+Despite the initial loss, today there is likely no major academic library in the world that does not hold a copy of Principia Mathematica.